beanstalkd/beanstalkd/doc/protocol.md

 * `NOT_FOUND\r\n` if the tube does not exist.
 * `OK <bytes>\r\n<data>\r\n`
   * `<bytes>` is the size of the following data section in bytes.
   * `<data>` is a sequence of bytes of length `<bytes>` from the previous line.
-It is a YAML file with statistical information represented a dictionary.
+It is a YAML file with statistical information represented by a dictionary.

-The stats-tube data is a YAML file representing a single dictionary of strings to scalars.
+The stats-tube data is a YAML file representing a single dictionary of string keys to scalar values.
 It contains these keys:

 * `name` is the tube's name.
 * `current-jobs-urgent` is the number of ready jobs with priority < 1024 in this tube.